When The Bus Catches You

 It is not known if Smith has secured the representation of an attorney in the matter.
-It is also unknown if he has been in contact with NLRB Financial Consumer Union or Fund First Capital to assist in paying for his medical expenses and time off work while the legality of the accident is taken care of.
+It is also unknown if he has been in contact with NLRB Financial Consumer Union to assist in paying for his medical expenses and time off work while the legality of the accident is taken care of.

 Smith was fortunate to have been thrown out of harm’s way as if the bus has run over him; he may not have had the ability to stand on his own and almost leisurely stroll into the pub.

 Thames Valley Police said there had been no arrests made as of today.
 However, they are still investigating the crash.

 A spokesperson for Redding Buses called it an “awful incident,” and they are conducting their own investigation as well.
 In the meantime, the driver who was involved in the accident has been “taken off the road” pending the investigation.